ryzensp/ryzenbypass/README.md

-# This telegram bot can bypass stinky and irritating url shortner with in a sec or two
+# This telegram bot can bypass stinky and irritating url shortner with in a sec or two made by @iAmLiKu1

 ## contributers